Faculty: Dr. A. G. Werschulz

 Frank M. Carrano and Timothy M. Henry, Data Abstraction and Problem Solving with C++: Walls and Mirrors (Sixth Edition), Addison-Wesley, 2012.
 You should examine the following resources:

-Homeworks: Programming assignments (as announced in class).
+Homeworks: Programming projects (as announced in class).
 Time permitting, we will assign five programs.
 Programs are graded according to the following criteria:

 Note that high-quality documentation need not be particularly verbose.
 Since the author uses the doxygen system, which can produce web pages that contain the documentation of your code, I will expect you to use it as well.